-Despite thousands of new-age digital games in the market, many of us still love and play traditional board, dice, and card games.
-Many of these games have been around for hundreds of years with a couple even way beyond that.
-Chess, an old game, is thought to be about 1,500 years old while backgammon is a "staggering" 5,000-year-old game!
+Despite the emergence of thousands of new-age digital games in the market, many of us still love and play traditional board, dice, and card games.
+Many of these games have been around for hundreds of years (with a couple existing way before that).
+Chess, an old game, is thought to be about 1,500 years old, while backgammon is a staggering 5,000-year-old game!

 Electronic Games vs. Traditional Games

 Do you remember how just over half a century ago we thought games like Ludo, Backgammon, cards, Snakes and Ladders, and Dominoes were some of the best games ever?
 Some of us still think they are.

 Traditional games were great for our mental health, promoted skills, encouraged us to play in groups and have fun, helped us make new friends while strengthening our bonds with old friends, and best of all, traditional games were healthy games that were relatively cheaper than today’s e-games.

 Many electronic games played today mostly come with noteworthy disadvantages.
 For instance, it is known that e-games may have a negative impact on our visual health in the long run.
 Also, it is claimed that they have a negative effect on our physical health.
 We sit playing all day, become lazy due to lack of exercise, and become fat because we munch continuously while playing.